opentext-idol/idol-containers-toolkit/helm/distributed-idol/README.md

 ### Required Secrets

 - `dockerhub-secret` : for pulling images from Docker Hub
-- `cm-adapter-serving-certs` : for autoscaling, contains a TLS certificate and private key

 By default the Helm chart is configured to pull images from Docker Hub and expects a Kubernetes secret called `dockerhub-secret` to be created.
 This secret must contain the credentials required to pull images from Docker Hub.
 For example (substituting appropriate values for username and API token):